Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Main Results

 In the end, to deal with the cold region, we gave up the idea of estimating $\N{\cot\Theta(U^{(n)}, U_* )}_{\F}$.
-Instead, we invent another method: cutting the cold region into many layers, each wrapped around by another with the innermost one around the warm region.
+Instead, we invented another method: cutting the cold region into many layers, each wrapped around by another with the innermost one around the warm region.
 We prove the initial guess in any layer will produce a sequence of approximations that will fall into its inner neighbor layer (or the warm region if the layer is innermost) in a finite number of iterations with high probability.
 Therefore eventually, any initial guess in the cold region will lead to an approximation in the warm region within a finite number of iterations with high probability, returning to the case of initial guesses coming from the warm region because of the Markov property.
 This enables us to completely avoid the difficulties mentioned above.
-This technique can also be used for the one-dimensional case to simplify the proof in \cite{liWLZ2017near}.
+This technique works for $p=1$, too, and it can result in a simpler proof for the online PCA than that in \cite{liWLZ2017near}.